jetobe95/JavaScript-Elocuente/12_language.md

 {{index "ReferenceError type"}}

-Add a special form `set`, similar to `define`, which gives a binding a new value, updating the binding in an outer scope if it doesn't already exist in the inner scope.
+Add a special form `set`, similar to `definir`, which gives a binding a new value, updating the binding in an outer scope if it doesn't already exist in the inner scope.
 If the binding is not defined at all, throw a `ReferenceError` (another standard error type).